Dana Aliya Levinson: Professional life

 After years of only writing, Levinson began acting in 2017 with her first professional lead role, Grace, in the world premiere of the play Ballast by Georgette Kelly at Diversionary Theater in San Diego.
 This was soon followed by her role as Hazel, a trans lesbian political activist and girlfriend of Casey (played by Margaret Qualley), in the film Adam, directed by Rhys Ernst, and produced by Howard Gertler and James Schamus.
 Soon after, she landed the role of Toni Rykener, a trans woman demigoddess and protector of queer love, in the series American Gods on Starz.
 The episode garnered a Directors Guild of Canada Award for its director, Tim Southam.
-About the role, Levinson said:"There is something radical about a queer character being granted eternal life when the world does all it can to make sure we don't live on at all.
-To LGBTQ fans of American Gods, I love you and you too are sacred."Levinson also appeared alongside Rob Reiner, Audra McDonald, Lorraine Toussaint, and Delroy Lindo in The Good Fight as Sadie Lipton, a trans woman swimmer who is attempting to qualify for the Olympics as well as the short films November 9, and The Dress You Have On, which premiered at OutFest in 2018.
+About the role, Levinson said:There is something radical about a queer character being granted eternal life when the world does all it can to make sure we don't live on at all.
+To LGBTQ fans of American Gods, I love you and you too are sacred.Levinson also appeared alongside Rob Reiner, Audra McDonald, Lorraine Toussaint, and Delroy Lindo in The Good Fight as Sadie Lipton, a trans woman swimmer who is attempting to qualify for the Olympics as well as the short films November 9, and The Dress You Have On, which premiered at OutFest in 2018.
 Levinson's writing efforts have also refocused toward film and television, and she has worked in developmental writer's rooms, most recently for ViacomCBS.

 Personal life

 Levinson is a non-binary trans femme person and uses she and they pronouns.

 Levinson is a big fan of the Harry Potter franchise.
-When its author, JK Rowling, posted a series of, according to Levinson, 'transphobic statements' online, Levinson wrote an open letter to her which was published on The Huffington Post.
+When its author, JK Rowling, posted a series of transphobic statements online, Levinson wrote an open letter to her which was published on The Huffington Post.
 This letter landed Levinson on season 5, episode 16 of the podcast Dan Fogler's 4D Experience, hosted by Dan Fogler who plays Jacob Kowalski in the Fantastic Beasts franchise.
 There, she discussed her experience with the Harry Potter series, as well as how Rowling's words were providing fodder for transphobic legislation that puts trans people's lives at risk.